 (ON the cognitive ground: She was not here at the time in the PAST you are asking about.)

 There is an anecdote associated with Benjamin Franklin.
-A man asked a smith to make his ax especially polished and sharp.
+A man asked a smith to make his ax especially sharp.
 The man ended up turning the stone himself.

 We can find plenty of facts and trivia about America at ■→ARCHIVE.ORG, a free internet resource. ■→DETAILS/@TERESAPELKA have USA civics, and a PDF manuscript of Benjamin Franklin’s memoir.

-Feel welcome: if we try and think about our language progress every day, we may improve faster and shape stronger skill.
-We can have a book for that, like Benjamin Franklin did, or stay by thinking alone.
+Feel welcome: if we think about our language progress every day, we may improve faster and shape stronger skill.
+We can make notes like Benjamin Franklin did; we may also stay by thinking alone.
 In French, the word règle can mean a rule of grammar, and the word sauf can indicate an exception.

 The world may never have seen her original handwriting, if her skill was taken for supernatural.
 Feel welcome to Poems by Emily Dickinson prepared for print by Teresa Pelka: thematic stanzas, notes on the Greek and Latin inspiration, the correlative with Webster 1828, and the Aristotelian motif, Things perpetual — these are not in time, but in eternity.